-When people are making sustainability related purchase decisions, they evaluate using three better for the planet).
-Simply appealing to shoppers' better natures isn't enough.
-Co-benefits, where everyone wins, need to be tangible.
-This may include being easier, cheaper, or more efficient, e.g. sustainable and money-saving.
-Or providing rewards for recycling, such as loyalty points.
-On top of co-benefits, retailers need to consider what the elements of friction are and how to remove these, as most people aren't willing to put themselves out or go to a lot of effort.
-Blueprinting, role modelling and social signalling: Reinforcing the norm of ESG conscious behaviours is vital.
-This can be achieved using social influence and identity messaging ('people like me').
-It also means not normalising 'bad' behaviour, such as statistics like '9 out of 10 people don't do X'. lenses.
+When people are making sustainability related purchase decisions, they evaluate using three lenses.
 These are: better for me, better for my world, better for the world in general.
 Firstly, will it satisfy their immediate needs (functionally and/ or emotionally).
 Secondly, they will think about their families and their immediate community (how does it make life better for them).
-Lastly, they will think about how they are benefiting the broader world through their behaviour.
+Lastly, they will think about how they are benefiting the broader world through their behavior.

 Retailers and manufacturers therefore need to start by looking at the benefits to the shopper specifically, and then work outwards.
-Some of the current shopper behaviour stasis is resulting from companies focussing on the activities of least individual implication for the shopper.
-Just focussing on what's good for the planet isn't sufficient to motivate them.
+Some of the current shopper behavior stasis is resulting from companies focusing on the activities of least individual implication for the shopper.
+Just focusing on what's good for the planet isn't sufficient to motivate them.

+Figure 3: Consumer ESG priorities in CPG

+Source: Ipsos Global Reputation Monitor 2023

-Base: 19,000 online adults aged 16-74 across 27 countries, April 2023 for developing sustainable strategies Powerful organisations focus delivery about what they're doing or have done KNOWING WHAT YOU STAND FOR, AND APPLYING IT TO ESG Aligning activities with what's important to shoppers and 'their worlds' is a starting point for influencing shopper behaviour, as is the need to tell them what you are doing in the areas that are most important to them.
+Base: 19,000 online adults aged 16-74 across 27 countries, April 2023

+KNOWING WHAT YOU STAND FOR, AND APPLYING IT TO ESG

+Aligning activities with what's important to shoppers and 'their worlds' is a starting point for influencing shopper behavior, as is the need to tell them what you are doing in the areas that are most important to them.

 Shoppers recently told Ipsos what's most important to them in how food and grocery companies can limit their environmental impact (see Figure 4).

-However, aligning to shopper needs should be done in a way that also aligns with the organisation, what it does, and the organisation's values.
-Further, it needs to balance responsibility and influencing shopper behaviour with a commercial benefit.
+However, aligning to shopper needs should be done in a way that also aligns with the organization, what it does, and the organization's values.
+Further, it needs to balance responsibility and influencing shopper behavior with a commercial benefit.

 Brands and retailers risk being lost in a sea of sustainability sameness if they fail to connect with their customer base beyond the ESG fundamentals such as reducing waste, using renewable energy where possible, reducing inequality, and paying their fair share of taxes.
 These are becoming hygiene factors, which all companies must address, but only lay the groundwork for a better relationship rather than engaging shoppers to feel truly connected.

-Concrete engagements and activities, in line with a brand's core offering, that ideally can be demonstrated via the shopper experience and participation, are more likely to be impactful than the currently more commonplace broader, more remote and disconnected activities such as sponsorship of environmental causes.
-That's not to say that the 'world in general' lens cannot be applied to organisational activities, if you apply knowledge of what you do and stand for.
-Activities need to be relevant to the organisation's impact on the planet, and make sense for the brand, rather than sponsorship of a slew of apparently random social and planetary causes.
+Concrete engagements and activities, in line with a brand's core offering, that ideally can be demonstrated via the shopper experience and participation, are more likely to be impactful than the currently more commonplace broader, more remote and disconnected activities such as sponsorship of environmental causes.12

+That's not to say that the 'world in general' lens cannot be applied to organizational activities, if you apply knowledge of what you do and stand for.
+Activities need to be relevant to the organization's impact on the planet, and make sense for the brand, rather than sponsorship of a slew of apparently random social and planetary causes.
 How does your brand purpose and responsibility flow out to customers?
 Toilet paper manufacturer Who Gives a Crap, for example, donates to better sanitation and handwashing products and environments.

 ESG activities also need to be classified according to their objective.
 Some activities may be about credit in brand equity, such as sponsorships, where others may be about more concrete reductions to emissions, or improvements in diversity, for instance.

-Below are some examples of various ways in which organisations have been implementing ESG in ways relevant to shoppers.
+Below are some examples of various ways in which organizations have been implementing ESG in ways relevant to shoppers.

 Reducing consumption amounts and frequency:

 On the surface this might appear to fly in the face of growth objectives for manufacturers and retailers, but it taps into a consumer trend that is already advancing.

 Examples include: